vherranz/neuroplane/content/authors/vicente-herranz/_index.md

 bio: >-
   Associate Professor at the Universitat de València and Principal Investigator of the NeuroPlaNe Lab.
-  His research focuses on neural stem cells, immature neurons with protracted maturation, and the cellular basis of brain development and neurological disease.
+  He studies neural stem cells, immature neurons with protracted maturation, comparative neurobiology, and the cellular basis of human brain development and neurological diseases.

 user_groups:
   - "Lab Members"